 When the Baskerville line ended, Woolley passed into the Viveash family, who leased it out.
 It hasn’t always served as a home, however.
 During the Second World War, the house was an antenatal hostel for mothers evacuated from London.
 With the formation of the NHS in 1948, the Coach House became the first ever NHS ambulance station.

 In 1988, following a period of neglect by tenants, Nigel and Heather Chapman bought Woolley Grange for use as a country house hotel.
-Its success sparked the beginning of the Luxury Family Hotels brand, which now encompasses seven unique historic properties.
+Its success sparked the beginning of the Luxury Family Hotels brand, which now encompasses five unique historic properties.

 Luxury Family Hotels